 There are many ways to learn goat farming.
 You can take short courses, buy books, Govt training etc.

-Also consider attending local workshops, seminars, or joining local farming associations for networking and learning opportunities.
+Also consider attending local workshops, and seminars, or joining local farming associations for networking and learning opportunities.

 Land and Infrastructure